The Riggio Honors Program is available to students matriculated in and seeking an undergraduate degree at The New School.

 Riggio Honors Program, students not already enrolled in a degree program

-at The New School must apply and be admitted to The New School for Public Engagement's School of Undergraduate Studies or Eugene Lang College.
+at The New School must apply and be admitted to the Bachelor’s Program for Adults and Transfer Students or Eugene Lang College.

 In addition to the required